k-jeznach/Pico-FreeRTOS-example/README.md

-This example is basen on: git remote add origin https://github.com/k-jeznach/Pico-FreeRTOS-example.git
+This example is based on: git remote add origin https://github.com/k-jeznach/Pico-FreeRTOS-example.git